denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 C. The service locator must use the requires directive.
 D. The service locator must use the uses directive.
 E. None of the above

+**Options A and C are correct because both the consumer and the service locator depend on the service provider interface.
+Additionally, option D is correct because the service locator must specify that it uses the service provider interface to look it up.**

 ---